Textured vs. Smooth Implants: Which Option is Best for You?

 When undertaking breast augmentation surgery, there are several key choices to consider.
 Two of the main decisions you'll need to make include the implant filling (saline vs. silicone) and the implant outer shell.

-Understanding the difference - Textured vs. smooth implants
+Understanding the difference - Textured vs. smooth breast implants

 There are two implant shell options currently on the market - smooth and textured.